johnpessoa/soccer-analyis/README.md

 # Everything Football

-## This space will be used to analyze football :soccer: through a various number of datasets.
+## This space will be used to analyze football :soccer: through a number of different datasets.

 ### Datasets:
 - [Fivethirtyeight](https://github.com/fivethirtyeight/data/tree/master/soccer-spi)